 All those who take history seriously acknowledge the birth, life and death of Jesus Christ.

 We know more details surrounding the death of Jesus Christ than any other person in the ancient world.
 We also know many details about the events leading up to his death—his betrayal, arrest, religious and civil trial.
-We know what was said to Jesus by the leaders of Israel and Rome; what was said by the crowd and by those who were crucified with him.
-We also know what Jesus said to these people as well as what he said to his followers.
+We know what was said to Jesus by the leaders of Israel and Rome; by the crowd and by those who were crucified with him.
+We know also what Jesus said to these people as well as what he said to his followers.
 We even know the name of an obscure person who carried his cross, and the names of those who assisted in his burial.
-These are historical details that matter to historians,

 The crucifixion of Jesus Christ is the most famous death in history.
 Scholars debate its significance but they cannot honestly deny that it happened.

 Of course not everyone believes the rest of the story about Jesus Christ told in the same historical documents.
 These documents present a clear picture of Jesus as one who existed prior to his birth and one who rose from the grave (John 8:58).
 The story in the New Testament consistently presents Christ as one who does not fit the normal categories for human beings.
 He is fully human but not merely human (Philippians 2:5-11).

 But can we trust the historical account.
 Unfortunately some people choose not to trust the historical record despite its authenticity.
 They do this not because the texts cannot stand under normal scrutiny applied to historical witness but because of their strong bias against anything that involves the supernatural or miraculous.

 But a exceptionally reasonable case can be made for the historical reliability of the New Testament.
 In fact, when the rules that guide standard criticism of historical witness are applied to the New Testament, a solid case can be made for its trustworthiness.

 When evaluating the integrity of documents, historians look for internal and external evidence.
 This would include the following seven considerations: